Middle School

 High School Readiness

 In addition to the scheduled meetings below, we also provide office hours for families, one-on-one consultations, and mock interviews with each student, including written and verbal feedback.
-Our eight graders also participate in a weekly high school readiness class during the fall semester and engage in essay writing with their learning specialists and ELA teachers.
+Our eighth graders also participate in a weekly high school readiness class during the fall semester and engage in essay writing with their learning specialists and ELA teachers.
 We also provide time and space to attend interviews.

 7th-Grade Meetings: